Lavoro Autonomo in Italy 2026: Partita IVA, taxes, INPS - complete guide for freelancers

 Blue Card — for highly qualified workers

-Conversion from student permit — may be possible outside quotas (check case-by-case)
+Conversion from student permit — may be possible outside quotas (check specifics)

 ?

-What does the whole path look like from the first step to receiving the plastic residence card — and how long does it take in practice?
+What does the entire path look like from first step to receiving the plastic residence card — and how long does it take in practice?

 1